ErhanFuchedzhiev/m365-modern-workplace-copilot-project/docs/09-sharepoint-information-architecture.md

 - Projects
 - Learning & Development

-These represent the core content containers for future document migration.
+These sites now act as the primary containers for all departmental files and future migration activities.

 ![Validation Passed](../images/56.sharepoint-active-sites-creation.png)